MSc Health Psychology / Course details

 Course unit details

 In addition, all students will be allocated a supervisor for the dissertation (60 credits), a unit that runs for the full year (students are also expected to work on the dissertation over the summer).
 The dissertation consists of an independent piece of research.
+Students will also have the option to undertake a voluntary work placement unit either over the course of the year or in an intensive period over the summer.

 - Research Methods 1